-This year we want to make sure that all of our competitions provide a rich and positive learning experience for all young people so we will be promoting the ‘Spirit of the Games’ values at our events and would like to encourage schools to get involved by ensuring their children know what these values mean and why they are important in sport, school and everyday life.
-With this in mind we have put together a Spirit of the Games Assembly presentation which schools can use in an assembly or with individual classes to introduce the 6 values and to get children thinking about what they mean and how we can learn from sport.
+We want to make sure that all of our competitions provide a rich and positive learning experience for all young people so we will be continuing to promote the ‘Spirit of the Games’ values at our events and would like to encourage schools to get involved by ensuring their children know what these values mean and why they are important in sport, school and everyday life.
+With this in mind we have put together a Spirit of the Games Assembly presentation which schools can use in an assembly or with individual classes to introduce the 6 values and to get children thinking about what they mean and how we can learn through sporting experiences.
 You can download the presentation from the resources section of our website here.

 These values are not only important in sport but also the wider school context and everyday life.
 You may want to consider how you can promote them or use them in your schools, for example:

 • Do they link to your whole school values or can they be used as rewards for PE & sport?

 • Can school sport/competition and these values support an ethos of aspiration and personal best in your school?

 • Can you use these values to promote inclusive opportunities for all young people –so it’s not always just the best team/performer that gets recognised?